 18. Tea Tree Oil

-Tea tree oil is an effective weapon to kill ants, specially Argentian ants, and red fire ants.
+Tea tree oil is an effective way to kill ants, specially Argentian ants, and red fire ants.
 A scientific study conducted on these ants showed tea tree oil has a toxic effect on them (41).

 19. Homemade Ant Bait

-These traps can be used in homes to get rid of sweet-loving ants instantly (42).
+These traps can be used in homes to get rid of sugar ants instantly (42).
 You can make a simple ant bait using only two ingredients – honey and borax powder.
 Put one tablespoon borax powder and some honey in a small bowl to make a paste.
-Put it inside a plastic box with holes in it, so that the ants have the passage to get into it, also making it safe from the reach of children.
+Keep it inside a plastic box with holes in it, so that the ants have the passage to get into it, also making it safe from the reach of children.
 And, bingo!
 In no time ants will cluster to the bait and will be trapped and killed (43).
 You can watch the video below –

 Other Popular Methods to Kill Ants that are not Tested